 NJGCA member companies are eligible for comprehensive self-funded health and dental benefits through Association Master Trust.
-The Association Master Trust covers approximately 10,000 participants from thirteen trade and member association benefit trusts.
+The Association Master Trust covers approxi-

 Qualifying NJGCA member firms can now enjoy all of the benefits of network services and modern claims administration.
 By being a member of AMT you're part of a large group, and have access the same great health benefits plans the big guys do!